-Commissioner Carolyn Bartholomew was reappointed to the Commission by House Speaker Nancy Pelosi for a two-year term expiring on December 31, 2023.
+Chairman Carolyn Bartholomew was reappointed to the Commission by then House Speaker Nancy Pelosi for a term expiring on December 31, 2023.
 She previously served as the Commission’s Chairman for five report cycles and served as Vice Chairman for six report cycles.

-Commissioner Bartholomew has worked at senior levels in the U.S. Congress, serving as a long-time counsel, legislative director, and chief of staff to now House Speaker Nancy Pelosi.
+Chairman Bartholomew has worked at senior levels in the U.S. Congress, serving as a long-time counsel, legislative director, and chief of staff to then House Speaker Nancy Pelosi.
 She was a professional staff member on the House Permanent Select Committee on Intelligence and also served as a legislative assistant to then U.S. Representative Bill Richardson.